The Perfect Chocolate Chip Cookie

 Touch test the dough.
 It should feel slightly sticky, but not much should stick to your finger.
 If it is very sticky add flour 2T (.5 oz) at a time.

-Cover and refrigerate 30 minutes or until firm.
-You can hold the dough up to two days in the refrigerator or up to 6 months in the freezer.
-To freeze, place the dough balls on a plate side by side cover and freeze at least an hour.
-You can then bag them and they won’t be stuck together when you take them out.
+To freeze, place the dough balls on a plate side by side, cover and freeze at least an hour.
+You can then bag them and they won't be stuck together when you take them out.

 temp

-As soon as you put the dough into the refrigerator, position the oven rack to the second highest setting.
-Preheat the oven to 375.
-It takes most ovens much longer to preheat than when the oven tells you it’s ready.
-I have an oven thermometer which is very helpful.
-When my oven beeps telling me it’s ready, it’s usually 50-100 degrees too low.
-It will ruin your cookies to bake them at the incorrect temperature.
+It takes most ovens much longer to preheat than when it beeps to tell you it's ready.
+An oven thermometer is very helpful.
+When my oven beeps, it’s usually 50-100 degrees too low.
+It will ruin the cookies to bake them at the incorrect temperature.
 My oven is also calibrated incorrectly.
-I have to turn it to 415 degrees for it to actually be 375 degrees.
+I have to turn it to 385 degrees for it to actually be 375 degrees.

-Remove the dough from the refrigerator and bake 8-10 minutes.
-They are ready to come out of the oven when they are domed and puffy, show few signs of browning and look a bit underdone.
 If they cook faster than 8 minutes the oven is too hot or the cookies are too small.
 If they take longer than 10 minutes the oven is too cool or the cookies are too big.

 Wait ten minutes, then serve your Perfect Chocolate Chip Cookie!